China Village Restaurant, Albany

 Albany, CA 94706

 China Village is a Chinese restaurant featured on the KQED public television program Check Please back in 2008.
 They specialize in Szechuan (Sichuan) Chinese food but serve other styles of Chinese Food.
 China Village is in the 2010 Michelin Guide as a listed restaurant.
 We were nearby and finally had an excuse to visit.
-Our last visit was in January 2011.
+Our last visit was in August 2013, after they re-opened in July 2013 and remodeled the restaurant after a fire.

-Decor, Vibe – China Village has generic decor for a Asian restaurant.
+Decor, Vibe – China Village has modern decor for a Asian restaurant.
+They remodeled in 2013 and significantly improved the decor.
 It is located in the Solano avenue business district of sleepy Albany, just north of Berkeley.

 China Village had big groups celebrating, families, and couples.
 It seems like more of a dinner place than lunch.
 We went for dinner in 2010 and found the place 100% full.
 A nice balance of Asians and non-Asians.